kosi-libs/Kodein/README.md

 This binds a type to a provider function.
 A provider function is a function that takes an argument of a defined type and that returns an object of the binded type.
 It's like a factory, but without arguments.
 Each time you need an instance of the binded type, the function will be called.
-For example, here is a binding that creates a new 6 sided `Dice` entry each time the IoC container needs a `Dice` instance:
+For example, here is a binding that creates a new 6 sided `Dice` entry each time you need a `Dice` instance:

 ```kotlin
 bind<Dice>() with provider { RandomDice(6) }